SecwatchERS/mapples/documentation-payload/mapples/c2_profiles/TCP.md

 +++

 ## Summary
 Peer-to-peer communication over a network socket.
-Apollo will bind to a specified port and await an incoming link request before establishing communications back to Mythic.
+Mapples will bind to a specified port and await an incoming link request before establishing communications back to Mythic.

 ### C2 Workflow
 {{<mermaid>}}